 Avoid heavy meals at least 2-3 hours before bed.

-Keep away from spicy foods, including hot curries, spices or similar food in the hour before you sleep.
+Keep away from spicy foods, including hot curries, spices or similar food, in the hour before you settle in.

 They can also cause excess acid pain and bloating that prevent sleep.